Is your dog or cat always thirsty?

-For my feline clients, I often warn them that when a cat is asking for water out of the spicket and/or seen at the water dish frequently, they should consider a full veterinary evaluation, and also switch to a species appropriate wet food or meat diet.
-This is because many cat owners may be under the assumption that dry food diets are better for them.
+For my feline clients, I often warn them that when a cat is asking for water out of the faucet and/or seen at the water dish frequently, they should consider a full veterinary evaluation, and also switch to a species-appropriate wet food or meat diet.
+This is because many cat owners may be under the mistaken assumption that dry food diets are better for them.
 In addition, both diabetes and hyperthyroidism are very common endocrine or hormonal disorders seen in aging cats.

 Once your veterinarian arrives at a diagnosis of the problem, appropriate long term medical treatment, dietary therapy, and nutritional supplements can often be helpful in managing the problem.
-For diabetic dogs and cats, the newer Vetsulin Insulin is often a first choice or perhaps PZI Vet Insulin for our feline friends.
+For diabetic dogs and cats, the newer Vetsulin Insulin is often a first choice for our feline friends.
 If liver disease is suspected or confirmed, in some cases it may accompany disorders of the pancreas like diabetes or pancreatitis.
-Nutritional supplements such as Marin for Dogs and Marin for Cats can be added safely to your veterinarian’s medical treatment plan.
-There is also a wonderful endocrine package deal carried by 1800PetMeds that includes a variety of broad spectrum supplements that may help in the long term management of many of these disorders.
-The endocrine package includes antioxidant Proanthozone, an Omega-3 fatty acid supplement known as Super Pure Omega 3, and Naturvet Enzymes and Probiotic, all packaged together at a very reasonable price.
+There is a wonderful endocrine package deal carried by 1800PetMeds that includes a variety of broad spectrum supplements that may help in the long term management of many of these disorders.
+The endocrine package includes antioxidant Proanthozone, an Omega-3 fatty acid supplement and a probiotic, all packaged together at a very reasonable price.